Terms and Conditions

 - The Nittany AI Challenge is subject to and governed by all applicable federal, state, and local laws and regulations.
 In addition, all teams must adhere to Penn State policies.

-- Teams selected at each phase are expected to submit and demonstrate their solution at each subsequent phase of the Nittany AI Challenge.
+- Teams selected are expected to submit and demonstrate their solution at each phase of the Nittany AI Challenge.

-- Representatives from all teams selected at the Idea Phase and beyond are expected to hold 10-minute, bi-weekly check-in meetings with Nittany AI Alliance representatives.
+- Representatives from all teams selected at the Prototype Phase and beyond are expected to hold 10-minute, bi-weekly check-in meetings with Nittany AI Alliance representatives.

 - Each student team may identify a Penn State Faculty or Staff member to serve as an adviser or mentor for the student team.
 Advisers and mentors are not eligible for the monetary prizes.